 Talk to an insurance representative about the types of auto insurance coverage you need, the amount of coverage you should choose, and possible changes you could make to your current policy to save money.
 For example, if you have an older vehicle that isn’t worth much, it probably doesn’t make sense to pay for collision and comprehensive car insurance coverage.
 If you lease your car or have an outstanding auto loan, however, you may be required to maintain full coverage auto insurance until the lease term ends or the loan is paid off.

 Raising your deductible, or the amount of money you need to pay out of pocket before the insurance company will provide funds to settle a claim, may reduce your premiums quite a bit.
 When a policyholder assumes more of the financial responsibility for any claims that might be filed, that reduces the risk shouldered by the insurance company.
-If you’re a good driver who rarely files claims, you may save a lot more through lower premiums than the amount of the increase in your deductible.

 In most cases, filing a claim will raise your rates, and the increased premiums may continue for several years.
 Driving safely and responsibly can reduce your likelihood of getting into an accident and having to use your insurance, which can keep your premiums down.